jessicacliong/JessicaLiong_T1A3/README.md

 ### 2. Sleep Report (1 Day)
 Gives user a report of their sleep time, quality, and other associated sleep information including a journal of a set date.
 Users input a desired date and the information of their sleep conditions will be displayed on their terminal.

-### 3. Sleep Report before current date (Up to 7 consecutive days)
+### 3. Sleep Report (Up to 7 consecutive days)
 Gives users a report of their sleep time, quality and other relevant sleep information over a period of 1 week period before current date.
 The 1 week period can be specified through user inputs of the desired start date and end date.
 Available sleep logs saved in the system will be displayed to the user as a terminal output.
 Note: The 1 week period specified will include the start date and the end date defined by the user, if a log for those dates exist in record.

 ### 4. Suggest Tips on better Sleep
-Upon the completion of a sleep log entry, user's will be given a sleep tip on their terminal window to help them gain ample quantity and quality sleep for a more productive day.
+Upon the completion of a day's sleep information entry, user's will be given a sleep tip on their terminal window to help them gain ample quantity and quality sleep for a more productive day.

 ## Implementation Plan